Page Rendering Service (PRS)

 PRS static geo IP address

 The PRS is unable to run a rendered crawl with a specified geo static IP.
-All requests from the rendered crawler will come from the address `126.96.36.199′, which is based in the United States.
+All requests from the rendered crawler will come from either 220.127.116.11 or 18.104.22.168, both of which are based in the United States.

 If you need to whitelist us to allow crawling, you should add this IP address to your whitelist.